wix-incubator/vscode-wix-data-view/README.md

 movementJobs.queryJobs({})
 ```

-To run the query execute 'Wix Data: Write Query' command, this will open the query editor.
-Execute by clicking the triangle icon.
+To run the query, execute 'Wix Data: Write Query' command.
+This opens the query editor.
+Execute the query by clicking the triangle icon.

 ![Run Query](/docs/run-query.png)